cwrc/CWRC-WriterBase/README.md

 * XML Schemas
 * documentation and help

-CWRC provides a default XML validation endpoint that the CWRC-WriterBase is preconfigured to use.
+CWRC provides a default XML validation HTTP end point that the CWRC-WriterBase is preconfigured to use.
 You may substitute your own, but the CWRC-WriterBase expects validation and error messages in a specific format.
 Similarly you can substitute your own documentation and help files.

 ## Storage and entity lookup